 The first step to figuring out which graphics card is right for you is the same as every other component: budget.
 The RTX 4090 is only the fastest option for your system if you can afford it, and knowing how much you can spend on a pixel pusher will help greatly narrow down your options.

-From there, your target resolution, frame rates, and rendering priorities should guide you.
+Your target resolution, frame rates, and rendering priorities should also guide you.
 While Nvidia GeForce graphics cards will offer superior ray tracing performance, AMD Radeon GPUs may provide greater value in standard rasterization.

-You can get a general sense for what frame rates you can expect from each graphics card performs at different resolutions by reading our reviews.
+You can get a general sense of what frame rates you can expect from each graphics card performing at different resolutions by reading our reviews.
 Here are some guiding principles though, to get you started:

 What does a graphics card do?